Welcome to this week’s Parent-Driven Discussion, where we’ll discuss the excitement that comes with springtime!

 Dear Jesus, thank you for the time we spent studying Your Word and discussing the excitement of new opportunities in springtime.
 We need eyes to see needs, courage, and most of all, your Holy Spirit to give us strength.
 Thank you, Jesus.
 Amen.

 Looking for more ways to grow together as a family?
-Try our Colossians or Proverbs Family Bible Studies—each includes Scripture, guided conversations, and ideas for life application.
+Try our Colossians, Proverbs, or Ephesians Family Bible Studies—each includes Scripture, guided conversations, and ideas for life application.

 Leave a Reply